Mapping Chronic Pain Hotspots

 Results

-Systematic evaluations using PHLAME show that microbiome-based phenotype prediction remains challenging.
+Systematic evaluations using LAMPP show that microbiome-based phenotype prediction remains challenging.
 In many cases, classic machine-learning methods (e.g., Random Forest) perform competitively with more complex approaches while being simpler to run and reproduce.
-PHLAME highlights current limitations and creates a stable environment for developing and testing improved, more practical methods.
+LAMPP highlights current limitations and creates a stable environment for developing and testing improved, more practical methods.

 Anomaly detection using set representations and density estimations